 Antique Chinese Porcelain 19C Bleu de Hue Zhadou Slop jar Spittoon

-Condition Report: 1 small chip/frit to upper rim.
-Size 131x86mm Diameter upper rim x Height
+Condition Report: Perfect condition.
+Size 114x92mm Diameter upper rim x Height

 Superb antique Chinese porcelain zhadou.
 Bleu de Hue porcelain for the Vietnamese market.
-Decorated with butterflies, flowers and bats.
-The porcelain is almost like soft paste from the Qianlong period.
+Decorated with with a water landscape scene with pagode.

 Such small ‘zhadou’ were used as table-top slops jars rather than as floor spittoons.
 When making tea, the Chinese first rinse the cups and teapot in boiling water to cleanse and warm them.
 Such water would be jettisoned into a ‘zhadou’ along with tea dregs and other waste.